 Though expeller-pressed coconut oil is not as rich in antioxidants, I still use it often in personal care products because it’s more affordable.
 It does all the same things as extra virgin coconut oil – just to a lesser degree – and is very effective at helping skin retain moisture.

 Cocoa butter is rich in Vitamin E and fatty acids, and according to this study it improves skin tone and elasticity.
 It is often used to soothe dry skin, rashes, eczema, scars, stretch marks, and psoriasis.
-Because non-organic cocoa butter is often extracted using harsh solvents like hexane, I recommend using only organic sources like this one.
+Because non-organic cocoa butter is often extracted using harsh solvents like hexane, I recommend using only solvent-free sources like this one.

 Beeswax adds a protective barrier to skin that locks in moisture and helps keep the bar firm.
 I prefer organic versions because chemicals and pesticides sometimes used in conventional beekeeping may collect in the wax.

 Vitamin E (Optional)

 This anti-oxidant is thought to smooth skin and reduce wrinkles.
 From a more practical standpoint, it extends the shelf life of lotion bars by preventing oils and butters from becoming rancid prematurely.
 This is my preferred form of vitamin E because it contains naturally derived mixed-tocopherols rather than an isolated form of vitamin E, and it doesn’t contain soy oil.
 I don’t know that I would buy it just for use in beauty products, but I keep it on hand as a supplement so it’s what I use for both.

 This lotion bar has a natural white chocolate scent thanks to the cocoa butter.
 However, if you’d like to add additional scents, here are a few of my favorites:

 - White Chocolate Peppermint – Add seventy to eighty-five drops of peppermint essential oil though I’m not typically a fan of peppermint, this is my absolute favorite for lotion bars!